selwynpolit/d9book/book/twig.md

 to [\\Drupal\\Core\\Render\\RendererInterface::render](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Render%21RendererInterface.php/function/RendererInterface%3A%3Arender/10)(),
 traversing the depth of the render array hierarchy.
 At each level, the theme system is invoked to do the actual rendering.
-See the Drupal API documentation for [\\Drupal\\Core\\Render\\RendererInterface::render()](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Render%21RendererInterface.php/function/RendererInterface%3A%3Arender/10) and the [Drupal Render API Overview](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Render%21theme.api.php/group/theme_render/10) for more information about render arrays and rendering.
+See the Drupal API documentation for [\\Drupal\\Core\\Render\\RendererInterface::render()](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Render%21RendererInterface.php/function/RendererInterface%3A%3Arender/10) and the [Drupal API Theme system overview](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Render%21theme.api.php/group/themeable/10) for more information about render arrays and rendering.

 ### Twig Templating Engine